 Homepage: Before & After

-The redesign modernized the Dear Blogger website and improved customer experience.
-As a result, we saw a significant increase in customer engagement.
+The project resulted in a modernized Dear Blogger website and improved customer experience.

 Thank you for reading!

 I'd love to hear from you, so feel free to reach out.